Who we helpIndustry guide

 Compliance and tooling

 Growth brings deadlines.
-As your sales climb you have to watch your VAT position and register at the right moment, no earlier and no later, and we handle your VAT registration and returns so it is one less thing on your plate.
+As your sales climb you have to register for VAT (Value Added Tax) once your taxable turnover passes £90,000 in any rolling 12 months, no earlier and no later, and we handle your VAT registration and returns so it is one less thing on your plate.

 Your company also owes Corporation Tax on its profits and has accounts to file at Companies House each year.
-We keep every statutory deadline tracked and filed, so a missed return never turns into a penalty during a fundraise.
+As your tax accountant for startups, we keep every statutory deadline tracked and filed, so a missed return never turns into a penalty during a fundraise.

 Underneath all of it is your accounting software.
-We help you choose a tool that fits a startup, connect it to your bank, and set it up so your bookkeeping, claims and board reporting all draw from one clean source of truth, rather than three spreadsheets that disagree.
+We help you choose a tool that fits a startup, whether that is Xero, QuickBooks, FreeAgent or Sage, connect it to your bank, and set it up so your bookkeeping, claims and board reporting all draw from one clean source of truth, rather than three spreadsheets that disagree.

 Simple, fixed fees

 No hourly rates and no January shocks.
-One fixed fee, a named, qualified accountant who understands raising and runway, and a 30-day money-back guarantee.
+One fixed fee covers your accounting services for startups, with a named, qualified accountant who understands raising and runway, and a 30-day money-back guarantee.

 • Essentials